LuigiDAmico/NanoDegree-FCND-Motion-Planning/README.md

 For this step you can use a collinearity test or ray tracing method like Bresenham.
 The idea is simply to prune your path of unnecessary waypoints.
 Explain the code you used to accomplish this step.

 ##### RESPONSE:
+I took the same collinearity functionaliy from my earlier excercise and included the functions in planning_utils.
+The prune_path method got called from motion_planning.py

 ---
 ### Execute the flight